elhu/gitlabhq/doc/raketasks/import.md

 ## Notes

-- The owner of the project will be the first admin
+- The owner of the project will be the first active admin
 - The groups will be created as needed
-- The owner of the group will be the first admin
+- The owner of the group will be the first active admin
 - Existing projects will be skipped

 ## How to use